 So this book answered a question of mine:

-Can I find a suspense story predictable and also completely enjoyable?
+Can I find a suspense story somewhat predictable and also completely enjoyable?
 For me, the answer was yes.
 In some ways, this book felt very similar to Girl on the Train.
 Both feature heroines who struggle with alcoholism.
 In The Woman in the Window, Anna also – against medical advice – mixes her wine with prescription medication, which makes her grasp on reality seem even more tenuous.
 Both GotT and WitW feature heroines who have been left by their husbands and/or family and seem very alone.
 Both feature heroines who see a crime committed and, because they both are impaired and seem somewhat paranoid, can’t get anyone to believe them.

-Though I was able to predict pretty much every twist and turn in the story (edited to add that this book’s major twist has appeared a bunch of times in YA books over the past few years, which is probably why I figured it out), that didn’t hamper my enjoyment of the book at all.
+Though I was able to predict pretty much every twist and turn in the story (edited to add that this book’s major twist has appeared a bunch of times in YA books over the past few years, which is probably why I figured it out), that didn’t hamper my enjoyment of the book one bit.
 (I discuss my predictions and the reveals in more detail under spoiler protection in my Goodreads review if you’re interested.)

 Bottom line: if you loved The Girl on the Train and/or are a Hitchcock fan, I definitely recommend checking this out.